common name: entomopathogenic nematodes

-Entomopathogenic nematodes are currently produced by different methods either in vivo or in vitro (solid and liquid culture) (Shapiro-Ilan and Gaugler 2002).
-In vivo production is a simple process of culturing a specific entomopathogenic nematodes in live insect hosts which requires minimal technology and involves the use of a surrogate host (typically larvae of wax moth (Galleria mellonella), trays and shelves.
+Entomopathogenic nematodes are currently produced by different methods either in vivo or in vitro (solid and liquid culture) (Shapiro-Ilan and Gaugler 2012).
+In vivo production is a simple process of culturing a specific entomopathogenic nematode in live insect hosts which requires minimal technology and involves the use of a surrogate host (typically larvae of wax moth (Galleria mellonella), trays and shelves.
 In vivo production uses a White trap (White 1927), which takes advantage of the juvenile stage's natural migration away from the host-cadaver.
-However, this method is not cost effective for scaled-up productions and may be only ideal for small markets (Shapiro-Ilan et al. 2002).
+However, this method is not cost effective for scaled-up productions and may be only ideal for small markets or laboratory studies (Shapiro-Ilan et al. 2002).
 In vitro culturing of entomopathogenic nematodes is based on introducing nematodes to a pure culture of their symbiont in a nutritive medium.
-Significant improvements in in vitro culture utilizing large fermenters are used by to produce large quantities of entomopathogenic nematodes for commercial use.
-Nematodes can be stored and formulated in different ways including the use of polyurethane sponge, water-dispersible granules, vermiculite, alginate gels and baits.
+Significant improvements in in vitro culture utilizing large fermenters are used to produce large quantities of entomopathogenic nematodes for commercial use.
+Nematodes can be stored and formulated in different ways including the use of polyurethane sponges, water-dispersible granules, vermiculite, alginate gels and baits.
 Formulated entomopathogenic nematodes can be stored for 2 to 5 months depending on the nematode species and storage media and conditions.
 Unlike other microbial control agents (fungi, bacteria and virus) entomopathogenic nematodes do not have a fully dormant resting stage and they will use their limited energy during storage.
 The quality of the nematode product can be determined by nematode virulence and viability assays, age and the ratio of viable to non-viable nematodes (Grewal et al. 2005).

 Figure 4.
 In vivo production of different entomopathogenic nematodes species in wax moth larvae using White traps; note the different colors of cadavers.
 Photograph courtesy of Heather Headrick, USDA.